OUSmartInfrastructure/PiPH/README.md

 The index.php is located in the same directory as uploaded files.
 HTTP/PHP will need to installed for web display of data (IIS was our platform).

+To install with git, please cd into the /usr/local/bin folder.

+cd into /usr/local/bin/PiPH

-Please run within the directory folder: sudo chmod u+x install.sh sudo ./install.sh
+Please run within the directory folder. sudo chmod u+x install.sh sudo ./install.sh